Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 This is an advanced ankle mobility, stability, and strengthening exercise.

 Put down a rope or use a line between two tiles.
-Keeping your core muscles tight, lift one leg off of the ground and hop back and forth across the line from side to side as fast as possible with the other leg for 30 to 60 seconds.
+Keeping your core muscles tight, lift one leg off the ground and hop back and forth across the line from side to side as fast as possible with the other leg for 30 to 60 seconds.
 Then switch sides.

 #12: Foam Rolling

 Finally, fusing a foam roller or lacrosse ball to work the tissues in the front, back, and lateral compartments of the lower leg provides a form of self-myofascial release, which can help increase circulation, range of motion, and mobilize tight tissues.
-You can also use a massage gun with a soft foam ball tip to work the tissues surrounding your ankle in a 360° manner.

 Like muscular strength, mobility can be a matter of “use it or lose it,” so it is important to consistently perform ankle mobility exercises in your workout routine to optimize your ankle range of motion and functional movement.

-For more information on ranges of motion for all of your joints, check out our guide: Normal Range of Motion By Joint Explained.
+For more information on ranges of motion for all of your joints, check out our guide:

 References